jaccomoc/jactl/docs/pages/language-guide.md

 ## Collection Methods

-Jacsal has a number of builtin methods that operate on collections and things that can be iterated over.
+Jactl has a number of builtin methods that operate on collections and things that can be iterated over.
-In Jacsal this means Lists, Maps, Strings, and numbers.
+In Jactl this means Lists, Maps, Strings, and numbers.

 ### each()